-• Battle for Wilderness (The American Experience, PBS/1989).
+Battle for Wilderness (The American Experience, PBS/1989).
+Professor Taylor has a digital copy he will make available in Canvas.

 - John Muir.
 Nature Writings.
 Edited by William Cronon.
 New York: Library of America, 1997.
 In addition to the required readings, strongly recommended are Stickeen, pp.553-571; and then skim widely, looking especially for his emerging biocentrism and ambivalent attitudes toward Native Americans, in "My First Summer in the Sierra," pp. 147-309.
 [Note: this is the volume you should all get for your libraries] - Lynn Ross-Bryant.
 Pilgrimage to the National Parks: Religion and Nature in the United States, London: Routledge 2012 - Kerry Mitchell, "Managing Spirituality: Public Religion in National Parks," Journal for the Study of Religion, Nature and Culture 1/4 (2007): 431-49.
-For a more indepth work see his Spirituality and the State: Managing Nature and Experience in America's National Parks, NYU Press 2016. - ERN: B. Ortiz, Miwok People - Dispossessing the Wilderness (the remaining chapters) pp. 24-100, and Robert Keller and Michael Turek, Everglades National Park and the Seminole Problem, pp. 216-231, from American Indians and National Parks.
+For a more indepth work see his Spirituality and the State: Managing Nature and Experience in America's National Parks, NYU Press 2016. - ERN: B. Ortiz, Miwok People

+- Dispossessing the Wilderness (the remaining chapters) pp. 24-100, and Robert Keller and Michael Turek, Everglades National Park and the Seminole Problem, pp. 216-231, from American Indians and National Parks.
 Tucson: Arizona University Press, 1998. - Carolyn Finney (2014).
 Black faces, white spaces: reimagining the relationship of African Americans to the great outdoors.
 Chapel Hill, The University of North Carolina Press.